-- Respect - Clients, whether an individual, group or family, are treated with profound respect by a gestalt therapist.
-Providing a balance of support and challenge is key to helping those taking part to feel comfortable about opening up and acknowledging areas of resistance.
+Respect - Clients, whether an individual, group or family, are treated with profound respect by a gestalt therapist.
+Providing a balance of support and challenge is key to helping those taking part to feel comfortable about opening up, and acknowledging areas of resistance.

-- Creative experiment and discovery - There is a range of experimental methodology used by therapists to test their client’s experience.
+Creative experiment and discovery - There is a range of experimental methodology used by therapists to test their client’s experience.
 These involve highly creative and flexible techniques to help them open up and acknowledge hidden feelings.

-How does gestalt therapy work?
+How does it work?

 The unfolding of this therapeutic process will typically involve a range of expressive techniques and creative experiments developed collaboratively between therapist and client.
 These will be appropriate for the client and their specific problems.
-Below are some of the most common methods used:

 The ‘open chair’ technique

-Then they must switch chairs so they are physically sitting in the once empty chair.
-The conversation continues, but the client has reversed roles - speaking on behalf of the imagined part of his or her problem.
-This technique aims to enable participants to locate a specific feeling or a side of their personalities they had 'disowned' or tried to ignore.
+Then they must switch chairs so they are physically sitting in the once-empty chair.
+The conversation continues, but the client has reversed roles - speaking on behalf of the imagined part of their own problem.
+This technique aims to enable participants to locate a specific feeling or a side of their personality they had previously disowned or tried to ignore.
 This helps them to accept polarities and acknowledge that conflicts exist in everyone.

-A gestalt therapist will need to engage the client in meaningful and authentic dialogue in order to guide them into a particular way of behaving or thinking.
+A gestalt therapist will need to engage the client in meaningful and authentic dialogue in order to guide them to a particular way of behaving or thinking.
 This may move beyond simple discussion to more creative forms of expression such as dancing, singing or laughing.

 Attention to body language

 This is thought to intensify the emotion attached to the behaviour and highlight an inner meaning.
-For example, a client may be showing signs of clenched fists or frowning, to which the therapist may ask something along the lines of: "What are you saying with this movement?"
+For example, a client may be showing signs of clenched fists or frowning, to which the therapist may ask something such as, ‘what are you saying with this movement?’.